Customizing the build image - AWS Amplify Hosting

 8. Choose Save.

-Live package updates enable you to specify versions of packages and dependencies to use in the Amplify default build image.
+Live package updates enable you to specify the versions of packages and dependencies to use in the Amplify default build image.
 The default build image comes with several packages and dependencies pre-installed (e.g. Hugo, Amplify CLI, Yarn, etc).
 With live package updates you can override the version of these dependencies and specify either a specific version, or ensure that the latest version is always installed.

 If live package updates is enabled, before your build runs, the build runner first updates (or downgrades) the specified dependencies.
 This increases the build time proportional to the time it takes to update the dependencies, but the benefit is that you can ensure the same version of a dependency is used to build your app.